stefur/lizzy/README.md

 ![](assets/preview1.png)
 ![](assets/preview2.png)

 Lystra listens to DBus signals emitted by Spotify.
-A signal will trigger Lystra to print the the currently playing artist and song to `/tmp/lystra_output.txt`.
-Lystra then sends a signal to let Waybar know it's time to update its output.
-The custom module in Waybar uses a simple `cat` command to read the contents of the file created by Lystra.

-The main goal of this application is for me to explore and learn a bit of Rust, thus the code will be far from perfect.
-Feel free to give me feedback on it.

 ## Installation from source
 1. Make sure you've got Rust installed.
 Either via your distributions package manager or [`rustup`](https://rustup.rs/).
 2. `cargo install --git https://github.com/stefur/lystra lystra`

 ## Configure Waybar
-1. Add the following custom module to your Waybar config:
+Add a custom module to your Waybar config:
     ```
     "custom/spotify": {
-        "interval": "once",
-        "exec": "cat /tmp/lystra_output.txt"
-        "signal": 8
+        "exec": "lystra <OPTIONS HERE>"
     }
     ```
     Don't forget to add the module to your bar!

-3. Run `lystra`, and preferably add `lystra` to whatever autostart method you're using.
-4. Listen to music!

 ## Usage
 Currently the following options can be used to customize the output of Lystra.